Sequential Monte Carlo EM for multivariate probit models: Methodology

-Adaptation can be achieved by controlling some statistics related to the performance of the algorithm and evolving with the parameter $\theta$, and the \textsc{ESS} introduced in subsection~\ref{smctuncmvn} is an ideal quantity to monitor.
+Adaptation can be achieved by controlling some statistics related to the performance of the algorithm and evolving with the parameter $\theta$.
+The \textsc{ESS} introduced in \eqref{eq:ESSdef} is an ideal quantity to monitor.
 Theoretically we wish to solve

-where $\textsc{ESS}^*_A$ is a value chosen to compromise between efficiency and accuracy.
-Inspired by the Robbins-Monro recursion \citep[see for example][page 3]{bk:KushnerY2003} for stochastic approximation, and aiming at the dynamical design of a sequence which keeps the \textsc{ESS} on average close to the threshold \textsc{ESS}$^*_A$, we define the updating scheme
+where $\textsc{ESS}^{\star}_A$ is a value chosen to compromise between efficiency and accuracy, and which can be different (lower) from the resampling threshold \textsc{ESS}$^{\star}$.
+Inspired by the Robbins-Monro recursion \citep[see for example][page 3]{bk:KushnerY2003} for stochastic approximation, and aiming at the dynamical design of a sequence which keeps the \textsc{ESS} on average close to the threshold \textsc{ESS}$^{\star}_A$, we define the updating scheme

 where $\widetilde{\textsc{ESS}}_n$ is the value observed for \textsc{ESS} at iteration $n$ and the division by the number of particles $M$ is only introduced for scaling purposes.
-Taking the maximum between the correction term and $\Delta \theta_{\min}$ ensures that the resulting sequence approaches the final target monotonically, while taking the minimum with $\theta_T$ ensures that the sequence ends at the desired target $\pi_{\theta_T}$.
-Theoretically the \textsc{ESS} should ideally be equal to the total number of particles $M$ of the SMC sampler, but to promote motion as a compromise between accuracy and efficiency, the threshold \textsc{ESS}$^*_A$ can be fixed as a fraction $r \in (0,1)$ of $M$, namely \textsc{ESS}$^*_A = rM$.
-The number of iterations needed to reach the target $\pi_T$ is reduced for smaller $r$.
-Similar adaptive ideas have also recently been applied to inference for stochastic volatility models by \cite{art:JasraSDT2011}.
+Taking the maximum between the correction term and $\Delta \theta_{\min}$ ensures that the resulting sequence approaches the final target monotonically, while taking the minimum with $\theta_T$ ensures that the sequence ends at the desired target $\pi(\theta_T)$.
+Theoretically the \textsc{ESS} should ideally be equal to the total number of particles $M$ of the SMC sampler.
+To promote motion and so a quicker progression of the algorithm towards its final target, the threshold \textsc{ESS}$^{\star}_A$ can be fixed as a fraction $a \in (0,1)$ of $M$, namely \textsc{ESS}$^{\star}_A = aM$.
+The fraction $a$ should be slightly smaller than the fraction $s$ defined in \ref{sec:smcsampler} to control the resampling, say $a=.9s$, to ensure that the resampling threshold \textsc{ESS}$^{\star}$ is also crossed while the algorithm runs.
+The number of iterations needed to reach the target $\pi_T$ is reduced for smaller $a$.
+Similar adaptive ideas have also been applied to inference for stochastic volatility models by \citet{art:JasraSDT2011} and rather recently discussed in \citet{art:SchaeferC2013} for sampling in large binary spaces.